VTRANS, Virginia’s Transportation PlanGrowth and Accessibility Planning, Technical Assistance Program

 • Tier 2: Site controlled and marketed for development

-• Tier 3: Zoned for industry or commercial use, due diligence complete
+• Tier 3: Zoned industrial/commercial, due diligence complete